stanevt/chitanka.koplugin/README.md

 # chitanka.koplugin

-A [KOReader](https://koreader.rocks/) plugin for searching and downloading books from [chitanka.info](https://chitanka.info) -- the largest free Bulgarian-language digital library, known as "Моята библиотека" (My Library).
+A [KOReader](https://koreader.rocks/) plugin for searching and downloading books from [chitanka.info](https://chitanka.info) -- the largest free Bulgarian-language digital library.

 No account or login is required.
 The plugin uses only chitanka.info's public XML API and direct download links.